 Cross-Cultural Communication and Applied Linguistics MA

-The Cross-Cultural Communication and Applied Linguistics MA provides theoretical, research and practical training in areas of international and intercultural communication.
-It also provides training on the analysis of language in use, in a variety of settings and on the teaching and learning of English as a second language.
+Join the Cross-Cultural Communication and Applied Linguistics MA and gain practical training in international communication, language analysis, and teaching English as a second language.

 You are currently viewing course information for entry year: